-- (b) Lower Legform Test - 1.
+- (b) Lower legform test - 1.
 Impactor

-It was agreed to use the legform impactor developed by TRL, for the time being, to evaluate the performance of vehicles in protecting the lower leg.
-However, it was also agreed to consider the possible future use of the Flex-PLI, which is considered by some to be more biofidelic and expected to be highly usable and repeatable, following the evaluation to be conducted by the Technical Evaluation Group (INF GR/PS/106) 19/.
+106. It was agreed to recommend using the legform impactor developed by TRL, for the time being, to evaluate the performance of vehicles in protecting the lower leg.
+However, it was also recommended to consider the possible future use of the Flex-PLI, which is considered by some to be more biofidelic and expected to be highly usable and repeatable, following the evaluation to be conducted by the Technical Evaluation Group (INF GR/PS/106) 19/.

-The TRL legform is able to estimate human knee injury risk and has been shown to be a durable and repeatable test tool, provided that handling procedures for the legform are carefully followed 20/.
+107. The TRL legform is able to estimate human knee injury risk and has been shown to be a durable and repeatable test tool, provided that handling procedures for the legform are carefully followed 20/.

-2. Injury Criteria
+2. Injury criteria